StephenCarlson/MiniHawk-VTOL/README.md

 # Build Sequence <a name="buildseq-brief"></a>
 The following instructions assume that a full set of airframe parts have been printed, as enumerated above.
+Refer to the [3D Printing Guidelines Section](#3dprinting-brief) for details on the typical slicer settings for each part.
+Also, 3MF production files are available in the [3mf-Implementations](/3mf-Implementations) repo folder, but whether the print settings properly transfer to your particular printer is a bit of a gamble.

 [Figure-1]: </doc-Documentation/Figure-1.png> "Figure 1 - Hinge Pin Clearance"
 [Figure-2]: </doc-Documentation/Figure-2.png> "Figure 2 - Elevon Movement Cuts"